 - Section 17.
 Emergencies.
 In the event the Annual Assessment proves to be insufficient, the budget and assessments may be amended at any time by the Board, provided that nothing herein shall serve to prohibit or prevent the Board from imposing a lump sum assessment in the case of any immediate need or emergency which cannot be met by reserve funds earmarked for such contingency. - Section 18.
 Power of Attorney to Institutional Lender.
 In the event the Board shall not cause the enforcement procedures provided in the Master Deed to be implemented within the time provided, any Eligible Mortgage Holder for any Unit as to which there shall be such unpaid Annual or Special Assessments is hereby irrevocably granted a power of attorney to commence such actions and to invoke such other remedies, all in the name of the Association.
 This power of attorney is expressly stipulated to be coupled with an interest in the subject matter. - Section 19.
 Annual Audit.
+The Board shall submit the books, records, and memoranda of the Association to an annual audit by an independent certified public accountant immediately upon the close of each fiscal year, which shall audit the same and render a report thereon in writing to the Board within two (2) months of the close.
+The Board and the accounting firm shall issue an annual financial report within four (4) months of the close of the fiscal year; transactions for the year shall be reported on both an accrual and cash accounting basis.
+The published annual report shall be sent to all Unit Owners and Eligible Mortgage Holders requesting a copy.

-An audited financial statement prepared by an independent public accountant consisting of at least the following shall, if practically feasible, be made available to all Members within one hundred twenty (120) days after the close of the fiscal year: (1) a balance sheet; (2) an operating (income) statement; and (3) a statement of changes in financial position for the fiscal year. - Access to Records.
-The audited books, as well as all records and papers of Section 20. the Association, shall be made available for examination or for copying by any Member and his authorized agents, during reasonable business hours, in such place that is reasonably convenient to both the Association and the requesting Member, within ten (10) business days of written request by the Member, except any records: (1) the disclosure of which would constitute an unwarranted invasion of individual privacy; (2) concerning pending or anticipated litigation or contract negotiations; (3) falling within the attorney-client privilege, to the extent that confidentiality is required in order for the attorney to exercise his ethical duties as a lawyer; or (4) involving the employment, promotion, discipline or dismissal of a specific officer or employee of the Association; however, increases in the amounts of compensation awarded to an employee of or under contract with the Board shall not be deemed a matter of personal privacy.
-If a Member requests copies of any documents required to be made available under this Section, the Association shall make a copy for the Member at a reasonable cost to the Member, or may permit the Member to make copies, at the discretion of the Association.
+Access to Records.
+The audited books, as well as all records and papers of Section 20. the Association shall be made available for examination or for copying by any Member and his or her authorized agents, during reasonable business hours, in such place that is reasonably convenient to both the Association and the requesting Member, within ten (10) business days of written request by the Member, except any records: (1) the disclosure of which would constitute an unwarranted invasion of individual privacy; (2) concerning pending or anticipated litigation or contract negotiations; (3) falling within the attorney-client privilege, to the extent that confidentiality is required in order for the attorney to exercise his ethical duties as a lawyer; or (4) involving the employment, promotion, discipline or dismissal of a specific officer or employee of the Association.
+If a Member requests a copy of any documents required to be made available under this Section 20, the Association shall make a copy for the Member at a reasonable cost to the Member, or may permit the Member to make copies, at the discretion of the Association.
 Notwithstanding the ten (10) business days' notice requirement of this section, the Association shall be entitled to respond within a reasonable time period for requests for records spanning more than one (1) year, or for requests which will require the copying of voluminous documents.